dohertri/CS-361-assignment-8/README.md

 # CS-361-assignment-8
-Micro Service for CS 361 Partner Project
+Micro Service Communication Contract for CS 361 Partner Project

 1. Clear instructions for how to REQUEST data from the microservice you implemented.
 Include an example call.